|Nutrition Facts (per serving)|

 - 1 teaspoon/5 mL pepper

-2. Place into a resealable container and refrigerate for 12 to 24 hours before using.
+Place into a resealable container and refrigerate for 12 to 24 hours before using.
 Marinate beef for 6 hours, poultry for about 2 hours.
-Mixture will keep in fridge for 4 to 5 days after initial preparation.
+The mixture will keep in the fridge for 4 to 5 days after initial preparation.

 Because of the natural enzyme papain in papayas, this marinade is great for particularly tough cuts of meat.